UoA-eResearch/mytardis_ime/docs/user/tutorial-first-dataset/import-data.rst

 Save your progress
 ------------------
+Instrument Data Wizard keeps all your data structure and annotations in an YAML-formatted ingestion file.
+This file is read by the |service_name| ingestion process to find all your data files.
+It needs to be saved in the root folder of your data.

-Click the `Save` button, and save under the tutorial data folder.
-Name it "metadata.yml".
+Click the `Save` button, and save your ingestion file under the tutorial data folder.
+Name it "ingestion.yml".

 .. admonition:: Save as you go!